Highves/DSML_Project/README.md

     5	Run the script

-    6	Information on the gene contained within the GenBank record and the BLAST result will be displayed in the terminal window.
+Information from the gene extracted from the GenBank record and the BLAST result will be displayed in the terminal window.
 Additionally, results from the BLAST alignment will be written to “blast_result.xml” and stored in the current working directory.